The RC Servo

 - electric motor,

 - amplifier (PCB),

 Modern servo motors can be brushless or coreless.

 The gears can be plastic or metal, or a mixture of both.
 They may or may not be ball raced, depending on the quality of the servo.
 The better quality servos are ball raced, with the race being located around the main output shaft of the gears, so as to reduce friction when the shaft is rotating.

 A splined output shaft exits the top of the casing, onto which the servo arm is attached with a single screw.
 It's this servo arm that is connected to the aircraft's control surface (or whatever) by way of a linkage.

 The linkage directly transfers any servo movement to the relevant control surface.

 Photo: A standard servo broken down.
 Left to right - casing screws, casing base, main servo body showing inner workings, casing top.

-At the base of the servo body are the electrical wires, which connect the servo to the receiver (Rx).
-In most cases there are 3 wires - a positive, a negative and a signal wire.
+At the base of the servo body are the electrical wires which connect the servo to the receiver.
+Typically there are 3 wires - positive, negative and a signal wire.
 Some, but few, rc servos use 4 wires.